keenanschott/keenanschott.com/content/about.md

 Program/Product Management & Consulting, 2025).
 Previously, I worked at
 [Datava](https://datava.com/).

-I'm passionate about:
+My technical interests include:
+- Computer Science & Engineering
+- Full-Stack Development
 - Programming

-- Computer Science & Engineering
-- Software Architecture & Engineering
+My non-technical interests include:
+- Music
 - Photography
-- Sports Analytics
+- Sports

 When I'm not working or at school, I enjoy skiing, backpacking, and, in general, being outdoors.
 I'll often take either a DSLR or film camera on these excursions, and I share my work on my [blog](/).
 I post about my travels, technology, education, projects, and anything else that might come to mind.
-On my [portfolio][1] page, I have an up-to-date overview of my professional achievements as well as my up-to-date resume.
-You can find links to all of my public-facing social media accounts that I regularly use in the footer of this site.
+On my [portfolio][1] page, I have an up-to-date overview of my professional achievements as well as my up-to-date [resume](/portfolio/resume.pdf).
+You can find links to all of my public-facing social media accounts in the footer of this site.

 Thanks for stopping by!